Mayor of Srinagar

-Current position holder
+Current mayor

 On 6 November 2018, Junaid Azim Mattu became the mayor of Srinagar, after getting 07 corporator votes, as a candidate of Jammu and Kashmir People's Conference.
 On 16 June 2020, he was removed from the position after losing a no-confidence motion.

 In November 2020, Junaid Azim Mattu was once again elected as Mayor of Srinagar after six months after he was ousted from the office through a no-confidence motion.
 He joined Altaf Bukhari led Jammu and Kashmir Apni Party.